SARAD-GmbH/RegServer/doc/source/actor_messages.rst

 Request to create the device file that is linked to the actor via its file name.

-Sent from
+Sent from:
     MdnsListener/MqttSubscriber

 Parameters:
     Content of the device file.

 Example::